Sausage and Lentil Soup

 - Roasted Red Peppers in a jar (affiliate link)

-What kind of red pepper can you use?
+What red pepper can you use for Sausage and Lentil Soup?

-I use roasted red pepper from a jar, which made this soup quick and easy to get on the table!
+I used roasted red pepper from a jar for this soup recipe, which made this soup quick and easy to get on the table!
 You can also use diced fresh red bell peppers, and add them a bit earlier in the cooking time.

-I love red lentils in soup and if you wanted to use them in this recipe they would cook a bit more quickly than the brown ones.
+I love red lentils (affiliate link) in soup and if you wanted to use them in this sausage lentil soup recipe they would cook a bit more quickly than the brown ones.

 How to make Sausage and Lentil Soup:

 - Brown the sausage well and put it in the soup pot.
-I recommend gluten-free Jenni-O Turkey Italian Sausage for this soup, but use pork sausage if you prefer.
-Use either sweet or hot Italian sausage, whichever you prefer.
+(I used to use turkey Italian sausage for this soup, but now I can’t find that very often and pork sausage will also be delicious.
+Use either sweet or hot Italian sausage, whichever you prefer.)

-- Then brown the onions and add to the soup pot with the chicken stock, lentils, ground fennel (affiliate link), Dried Thyme (affiliate link), and Dried Sage (affiliate link).
+- Brown the onions and add to the soup pot with the chicken stock or broth, lentils, ground fennel, dried thyme, and dried sage.

-- When the lentils are tender, chop the Roasted Red Peppers in a jar (affiliate link) and add to the soup.
+- When the lentils are tender, chop the red peppers and add to the soup.

-- Then let soup let it simmer about 45 minutes more, or until lentils are as soft as you prefer and flavors are well blended.
+- Then let soup simmer about 45 minutes more, or until lentils are as soft as you prefer and flavors are well blended.

 - Season with salt and fresh-ground black pepper and serve hot.